 Erika Arguello, co-founder and product developer at Baiser Beauty, says, "When pores are infected or clogged, they expand.
 Especially around the nose where there are more oil glands, it leaves them enlarged.
 While it is not possible to eliminate pores since we need them for our skin to breathe, it is possible to make enlarged pores less noticeable."
 In an interview with Allure, dermatologist Papri Sarkar explains that "when people talk about skin 'breathing,' they're usually referring to whether the skin is occluded or not.

 Occluding the skin can cause pimples, whiteheads, or blackheads."
 It's this buildup that can lead to clogged, enlarged pores.
 You've heard what the experts have to say—now learn the simple way to make pores appear smaller in five easy steps.

 Before you exfoliate, place a warm washcloth on your face for five minutes to open pores.
 Then gently exfoliate in smooth, circular motions without applying excessive pressure to the face.
 Focus on problem areas where dry skin and clogged pores are the most prominent, like on the nose and cheeks, before rinsing your face completely with warm water.
-Exfoliate two to three times a week to avoid aggravating the skin.
+Exfoliate two to three times a week (or once, for sensitive skin) to avoid aggravating the skin.